dcloudio/hbuilderx-extension-docs/en/Tutorial/extension/prettier.md

 This plugin is used to format `less`, `sass`, `vue`, `stylus`, `ts`, `yaml` code.

-This plugin needs to be downloaded from [HBuilderX Plugin Market](https://ext.dcloud.net.cn/plugin?id=2025)
+This plugin needs to be downloaded from [HBuilderX Plugin Market](https://ext.dcloud.net.cn/plugin?id=2025).

-## Config File
+## Configuration

 Click the menu [Tools] -> [Settings] -> [Plugin Configuration] -> prettier -> prettier.config.js to open the configuration file.